Monday-Friday7:30 a.m. - 5:30 p.m.

 Finding “mining the miners” brought more wealth than prospecting for rare gold strikes; entrepreneurs began building toll roads to the gold-mining camps.
 They founded rough supply towns along their toll roads, including Arapahoe City, Golden Gate City, Boulder City, Golden City, Mount Vernon, Bradford City, Piedmont and Apex.
 A Rocky Mountain News article from July, 1861, reported a confessed horse thief hanging from a tree near the Apex road — the local people “preferred that his trial should cost nothing.”

 In October, 1861, the Colorado territorial legislature granted an act to incorporate the “Apex and Gregory Wagon Road.”
 It ran from Cold Spring Ranch (near Camp George West) through Apex, over the summit of Lookout Mountain, down to the mouth of Clear Creek and on to the Gregory and Russell diggings.
 It became one of the primary arteries bringing supplies and people to the thriving Gregory and Russell diggings, later known as Central City and Black Hawk.
-“Governor” Robert W. Steele” promoted Apex and its toll road.
-In 1864 a stone stagecoach stop and tavern was built.
+“Governor” Robert W. Steele promoted Apex and its toll road.
+In 1864 a stone stagecoach stop and tavern were built.

 Apex thrived for a decade, but, eventually, the prosperous business community of Golden City eclipsed nearby communities.
 The extension of the Colorado Central Railroad from Golden to Central City, Black Hawk, Georgetown, and Silver Plume in the 1870’s was a death knell to local toll roads.
 Towns whose existence depended on the toll roads began to dry up and blow away.
 Floods in 1878 and 1879 heavily damaged toll roads and made their profitability even more marginal.
 In 1880, Jefferson County Commissioners decided to repair nearby Mount Vernon Toll Road and operate it as a free thoroughfare, the final blow to Apex Road.